 PHB vegan makeup which I own but haven’t tried

-At the moment I have some vegan makeup from PHB (from LoveLula beauty boxes) which I am not planning to use and that’s their black liquid eyeliner and their lip crayon in Peach (can be used as a lipstick as well).
+At the moment I have some vegan makeup from PHB (from LoveLula beauty boxes) which I am not planning to use and that’s their black liquid eyeliner and their lip crayon in Peach (which can be used as lipstick as well).
 I’ve heard some good things about PHB Black Liquid eyeliner but I think I read somewhere that it takes a bit of time to dry (so you need some patience!).
 But apparently, it’s really good for sensitive eyes that water easily.

 If you are looking for a vegan black liquid eyeliner, you may want to check the PHB one and see whether this is something you would like to try out.